space-ultra/spaceplusultra/README.md

 - **"Space"** symbolizes the environments we work with—urban spaces, architectural designs, and digital landscapes.
 It represents the core of our work: understanding and shaping spaces for better functionality and sustainability.
 - **"Ultra"** signifies going beyond—beyond limits, expectations, and conventional solutions.
 It highlights our commitment to innovation, creativity, and delivering exceptional results.

 Additionally, the name draws inspiration from the phrase **"non plus ultra"**, meaning "nothing further beyond."
 Historically, it symbolized the edge of the known world and the pursuit of the ultimate.
-By choosing **space+ultra**, we embrace the idea of going beyond the imaginable to redefine what’s possible in urban development and technology.
+By choosing **space+ultra**, we embrace the idea of going beyond the imaginable to redefine what’s possible in technology.

 Together, **space+ultra** embodies a forward-thinking approach to solving complex challenges and striving for excellence.